AlexandrGrom/test-task/README.md

 * No need to match materials and colors 100% precise;
 * No need to use exact font;
 * IDE used (better be [Vim](http://www.vim.org), ha).
+* Extra features not listed in initial task or bonus.

 ## Bonus (for ninjas)